rgaiacs/numfocus-2017-grant/body.md

 who speak Portuguese.
-Due the limited number of seats, we will follow the successful case of SC&DC's Instructor Training in South Africa in 2016: we will invite local researchers and members of local coder groups, such as PyLadies, to apply for the workshop
+Due the limited number of seats, we will follow the successful case of SC&DC Instructor Training in South Africa in 2016: we will invite local researchers and members of local coder groups, such as PyLadies, to apply for the workshop